 1.1 Delinquent, truant, and dependent of the juvenile court

-To be guilty under these laws, a person must contribute to causing a minor to become a:
+To commit this offense, you must contribute to causing a minor to become a:

 - habitual truant, or

 For purposes of this code section, the legal definition of a “delinquent child” is a minor who has been found by a court to have committed a crime.6